Working with local organisations to improve antenatal and maternity health

 • Developing, building, and strengthening relationships with communities experiencing health inequalities so that we can find the best ways to engage that enable us to develop and continue conversations

-NEW!
 This partnership helped the team to listen, learn, and understand how we make maternity and neonatal services more inclusive and equitable for everyone.

 Recognising the need to build on what we heard from women and birthing people the SEL LMNS has started running solution-focused workshops in partnership with Citizens UK.
 These workshops bring together service users, healthcare and NHS professionals, and community organisations to act on highlighted problems using a solution-based approach and to co-create solutions to improve care.
 The workshop used a problem, issue and solution approach to set up tangible actions that the LMNS can take forward to improve services and experience.